Alpha-30-creator/2048/README.md

 We hope you enjoy playing this text-based version of 2048!

+### Difficulty Levels
+This implementation of 2048 includes three levels of difficulty:

+- **Easy: 5x5 grid**
+- **Medium: 4x4 grid**
+- **Hard: 3x3 grid**

+The smaller grids provide more challenge and require more strategic thinking to achieve a high score.

-## Compiling the game
+## Running the game
+### Compilation
 To compile the game, simply run the command `make` in the command prompt.
 Then to run the game, type `./main` and press enter.
 The game will be started!
 If you want to start over with a clean slate, you can enter the command `make clean` to remove any previously compiled files.
-## The main menu
+### The main menu
 After the game is compiled and executed, it asks the user to enter the username.
 After that, the main menu is displayed with four options:
 1. New Game
-   - This will initialize the board and start a new game.
+   - This will ask the user to enter the difficulty level.
+It will then initialize the board with the size accordingly and start a new game.
 2. Load game
    - This is used to load any previously saved game (if the user has any) and initialize the board with the values.
 It will output no saved games if the user does not have any saved game.
 3. Instruction